-E-Myth Revisited guides the reader through the life cycle of a business and shows how to apply the important lessons of franchising to any business, even if the business is not a franchise.
+The E-Myth Revisited: Why Most Small Businesses Don't Work and What to Do About It guides the reader through the life cycle of a business and shows how to apply the important lessons of franchising to any business, even if the business is not a franchise.

 This book helps readers grow their businesses in a productive and confident way.
 Readers have found that this book gets straight to the point in an impactful way.

 25. Elon Musk by Ashlee Vance

 In Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future, Ashlee Vance gives the reader a look into the life of Silicon Valley's most daring entrepreneur.
 The book begins with the entrepreneur's journey starting from a rough childhood in South Africa to the height of the global business world.